-The Master (meaning "Master Volume") control adjusts the level being sent to the power amplifier in your 350x - it controls the overall volume of the unit.
+The Master (meaning "Master Volume") control adjusts the level being sent to the power amplifier in your Black Beauty-it controls the overall volume of the unit.
 Turning the control counter-clockwise reduces the overall level, while turning the control clockwise boosts the overall level.

-Two notes: The Master control never affects the level present at the various audio output jacks on the rear panel - it only affects the level being sent to the power amplifier, and subsequently, your speaker outputs only.
+Two notes: The Master control never affects the level present at the various audio output jacks on the rear panel-it only affects the level being sent to the power amplifier, and subsequently, your internal speaker and extension speaker outputs only.
 Also, losses caused by external effects units can be recovered by increasing the Master control.